irJERAD/steph/content/post/alwayslovealwaysus.md

 <br>

-Nothing but the best for us
+Nothing but the best for us:
 ![champions](/img/us/cup.jpg)
 First place is our place!

 <br>

-You can always make me feel good
+You can always make me feel good..
 ![when it rains](/img/us/rain.jpg)
-When it rains, we smile
+When it rains, we smile.